ARION

 After ten minutes, the Flitter slowed to a hover again.
 There had been no place to land and none of them had seen any other clearings along their flight path.

 “We’ve come too far,” Victoria complained.
-“It was closer to where we stopped near the rock wall.”
+“It was closer to the rock wall where we stopped.”

 The feline pilot frowned, but held his tongue, turning the craft around again.
 He glanced up at the sky and then to his instruments.
 Rain was imminent.